Scams

 4. Social media and online marketplace

-If an account is hacked the victim can be extorted for money or the account used for fraudulent activities.
+If an account is hacked, the victim may lose their money or the account used for fraudulent activities.

 Fraudsters target job seekers with fake job opportunities on social media.